-Nvdiffrast is a PyTorch/TensorFlow library that provides high-performance primitive operations for rasterization-based differentiable rendering.
+Nvdiffrast is a PyTorch library that provides high-performance primitive operations for rasterization-based differentiable rendering.
 It is a lower-level library compared to previous ones such as redner, SoftRas, or PyTorch3D — nvdiffrast has no built-in camera models, lighting/material models, etc. Instead, the provided operations encapsulate only the most graphics-centric steps in the modern hardware graphics pipeline: rasterization, interpolation, texturing, and antialiasing.
-All of these operations (and their gradients) are GPU-accelerated, either via CUDA or via the hardware graphics pipeline.
+All of these operations (and their gradients) are GPU-accelerated using CUDA.

 Samuli Laine, Janne Hellsten, Tero Karras, Yeongho Seol, Jaakko Lehtinen, Timo Aila